-Few dishes surprise me like this one does.
-The creamy mayonnaise topping transforms humble baked salmon into something rich and indulgent, almost decadent on a weeknight.
+Few dishes catch me off guard the way this one does.
+A simple mayonnaise topping turns baked salmon into something unexpectedly rich, the kind of indulgence that still feels right on a weeknight.

 Why I Started Making This Version